SakineMazlomyar/frontendProject/README.md

 ------
 ### Jest:
 ##### Description of the tests:
-###### I use data-testid in order to get the component in our test files.
+###### I use data-testid in order to select the component and making sure it exist.
 The name of the file is componentName.test.extension.
 ###### We make the same props and onclick as we do in a real dom.
 *We make sure:*
 #### 1. the component exist,